OliverChenn/guyotphysics/README.md

-# Takes coordinates from USGS site and displays it on a map
+# Takes coordinates from USGS and displays it on a map